WebJunction Launches Supercharged Storytimes for All

 - Train-the-trainer training – May-June 2018

-- Self-paced course for individual practitioners – available October 2018
+- Self-paced course for individual practitioners – launched October 5, 2018

 This online self-paced course will be accessible anytime by any library practitioner for free.
 Self-paced courses are particularly useful for storytime practitioners who don’t have access to an instructor-led training; those who like to work through material at their own pace; or library staff at small and rural libraries who have little time to attend training.
 (Please print and share this Course Announcement postcard with your networks!)

 - Library staff facilitator training program – starting in November 2018

 Libraries with limited time/funds available for professional trainers can use the self-paced course as the basis for a facilitated group learning program at their library.
 This four-week online training program will prepare up to 100 library staff to guide their peers through the training.